Almond Walnut Crusted Tofu (vegan, gluten free, grain free, oil free)

 • Extra firm tofu

-• Rice flour (or arrowroot/cornstarch)
+• Rice flour (or arrowroot starch/cornstarch)

 • Soymilk (or other non-dairy milk of choice)